cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 We use t1, t2, ..., as reusable temporary variables.
 For notable variables, we will use a distinct name, for ease of debugging purposes when correlating with test vectors.

+The code presented here corresponds to the example Sage code found at
+{{github-repo}}.
+Which is additionally used to generate intermediate test vectors.
+The Sage code is also checked against the hacspec implementation.

 ### Icart Method {#icart}